-Google Ads broad match modifier would give you accurate data and ideas on what people are searching.
-It could be an eye opener.
+Google Ads broad match modifier would give you accurate data and ideas on what people are searching for.
+It could be an eye-opener.
 It is like a lighthouse for ships stranded in the mid of the ocean.
-If yu aren’t taking advantage of Google Ads broad match modifier, you are missing on something very important.
+If you aren’t taking advantage of Google Ads’ broad match modifier, you are missing something very important.

 Learn from extensions

 You have a full load of extensions added to your ad copies, and you are a little bothered how Google is using those extensions.
 The thing to learn from the extensions is to study the language used in callout extensions.
 When a potential buyer clicks on a callout extension, he gets an offer.
 And the success of the offer depends on the language used in the callout extension.

 The thing you can do with the language of a callout extension is to use it for your call-to-action buttons.
 For example, you want the buyers to download a whitepaper.
 How would you convince the buyers to click on the download button?
 Here you can take help from the callout extension language.
 Use the highest performing callout extension to draft a language for your call-to-action buttons.